ml-archive/blog/source/_posts/2017-08-11-How-we-debug-with-Charles.md

 ### 3. Rewriting the API

 When developing mobile applications sometimes the requests made by the app or the responses made by the API are not exactly what we need them to be.
 With the Charles 'Rewrite' tool we can manipulate an url request on the fly (change the header, modify query params, etc).
 The rewrite tool can be useful for doing various tricks such as rewriting the authentication token, rewriting the API environment (by modifying the API path), as well as rewriting the status codes of the response.

 Another known trick is to inject a custom request header to be able to trace our request in the server logs seperately from the rest.
 We use rewrite as a mean to quickly give us access to view the app as a specific user by rewriting the authentication headers.
 This will allow us to test the app as that type of user, without having to spent time entering username and password.

 During development of the app, the developer might want to quickly change the API environment.
 He or she is then able to rewrite the API url from development to production environment without having to recompile or reconfigure either client or server.
 We make sure to always test for error handling when it comes to status codes returned by API.
 In some projects, it may be difficult to simulate certain status codes no matter how hard you try breaking things.
 In that case we can use rewrite.
 In the screenshots below I am rewriting the landing page of the iOS Apple Store App by changing the url of the iPhone X image to a an image of a Samsung Galaxy S8.

 }![rewrite1](https://cdn-laravel.vapor.cloud/image/nstack/translate_values/tool_rewrite1_3CeaIAAvHJ.png)

-_First we create a rewrite rule inorder to replace the URL of the iPhone X image_
+_First we create a rewrite rule in order to replace the URL of the iPhone X image_

 ![rewrite2](https://cdn-laravel.vapor.cloud/image/nstack/translate_values/tool_rewrite2_hljikhsImW.jpeg)